natecraddock/projectile/README.md

 ### [Download Projectile](https://github.com/natecraddock/projectile/releases/download/v2.1/projectile.zip)
 *Install the .zip file as an addon*

+Note that Projectile is compatible with Blender v3.0+

 You can also support me by purchasing the addon on Gumroad (pay-what-you-want): https://gumroad.com/l/projectile

 Watch the overview video: https://youtu.be/SXRYoay-rNo